The Rundown

 - A little on the pricey side

-For pups who need a dog food for tear stains but are fussy eaters, Canidae Pure Limited Ingredient Dog Food is perfect.
-With great nutritional values, high protein and fat, high Omegas, and a splash of joint-strengthening supps means this kibble is suitable for just about any dog who wants to reduce tear stains.
+Allergies trigger chronic tearing and one way to prevent them is by avoiding ingredients that your pooch may be sensitive to.
+A grain free limited ingredient dog food like this one does exactly that.
+With great nutritional values, high protein and fat, high Omegas, and a splash of joint-strengthening supplements, this kibble is suitable for just about any dog who wants to reduce tear stains.

 click to see more